Moussa B. H. Youdim: Academic career

-From 1973 to 1977 he was a Research Associate in MRC Unit and Department of Clinical Pharmacology at the Faculty of Medicine, University of Oxford.
+From 1973 to 1977 he was a senior research associate in MRC Unit and department of clinical pharmacology at the faculty of medicine, University of Oxford.
+At Oxford he pioneered research on the effect of nutritional iron deficiency on cognition and learning in rats and how it affects the brain dopmaine neurotransmission system, confirming learning disabilities observed in children with nutritional iron deficiency.
+He continued to study the neurophamacology of monoamine oixdase A and B and he also pioneered the first use of monoamine oxidase B inhibitor l-deprenyl (later named selegiline),a failed antidepressant developed by Hungarian drug company, Chinoin, as anti-Parkinson drug with Prof. Peter Reiderer and Walter Birkmeyer.

-In 1977 he moved to Israel to establish the Pharmacology Department at the fledgling Faculty of Medicine of the Technion-Israel Institute of Technology, which was only 3 years old at the time.
+In 1977 he moved to Israel to establish the Pharmacology Department at the fledgling faculty of medicine of the Technion-Israel Institute of Technology, which was three years old at the time.
 He was chairman of the department from 1977 until 1994.
+There he continued the work he had started on the dysregulation of brain iron metabolism, function and behavior.
+Together with Peter Reiderer they identified accumulation of iron in the dopamine neurons of substantia nigra pars compacta of Parkinsonian brains and role of iron initiated oxidative stress induced neurodegeneration.
+He went on to show that iron chelators such as desferal that came to him acted as neuroprotective drugs in 6-hydoxydopamine and MPTP animal moldes of Parkinson's disease.

-Together with Professor John Finberg he developed a treatment for Parkinson's disease, Azilect. as an initial mono therapy or as add-on therapy to levodopa later in the disease.
-Results of the landmark ADAGIO clinical study also suggest that the drug may have a positive impact on slowing clinical progression of the disease.
+He identified a drug, AGN1135, that he received from Aspro Nicholas Company in 1968, while he was in Merton Sandler's department, as second potent selective irreversible monoamine oxidase B inhibitor.
+With John Finberg and Teva Pharmaceutical company they developed the R-isomer of AGN1135 as treatment for Parkinson's disease, the second monoamine oxidase B inhibitor, rasagiline (Azilect).
+First as initial mono therapy or as add-on therapy to levodopa or dopamine 2 receptor agonists later in the disease.
+Results of the ADAGIO clinical study suggest that the drug may have a positive impact on slowing clinical progression of the disease.

 Youdim's research priorities are in neurosciences, pharmacology, neurotransmitter systems, and neurological diseases, specifically Parkinson’s disease.
 His primary research is on the monoamine oxidase enzyme and its role in the pathogenesis of Parkinson’s disease and the development of selective inhibitors of this enzyme.
 Medications developed to inhibit monoamine oxidase B have since become an established method of treating Parkinson’s disease.
 He also conducts research on other neurodegenerative disorders such as Alzheimer’s disease, focusing on the disruption in cholinergic neurotransmission associated with this disease.

-Youdim has established the importance of monoamine oxidase and brain iron metabolism for brain function that can lead to cognitive impairments and neurodegenerative diseases.
-Excessive iron produces oxygen free radicals, which cause degeneration and aging, including brain damage.

-More recently he has developed a novel multifunctional iron chelators with monoamine oxidase and cholinesterase inhibitory activity for treatment of amyotrophic lateral sclerosis (ALS or Lou Gehrig disease).

-He has published over 900 scientific articles, which have been cited 57,000 times, and has edited over 45 books.